Seraph2000/convex_tech_test/.aws/README.md

 ### i. `python `

-## 4. Spin up an EC2 instance that has the above IAM Role attached
+## 4. Spin up an EC2 instance that has the above IAM Role attached.

-## 5. Install R on the EC2 instance and generate a parquet reader script
+## 5. Install R on the EC2 instance and generate a parquet reader script.

-## 7. Run the “Parquet Reader” R Script, inside the EC2 instance
+## 7. Run the *Parquet Reader* R Script, inside the EC2 instance.